 When To Go?

-For all intensive purposes, you can think of Iceland as having two primary seasons – cold and not as cold/borderline warm with frequent weather changes sprinkled in.
+For all intents and purposes, you can think of Iceland as having two primary seasons – cold and not as cold/borderline warm with frequent weather changes sprinkled in.
 For simplicity, let’s just call it summer and winter.

 Seriously though, Iceland is not as chilly as its namesake sounds.